The Cheapest Way to Pave a Driveway

 Here is a closer look at the railroad ballast.
 The rock is larger than crusher-run gravel, and it is washed clean (no sand mixed with it).
 It’s supposed to make a good base for the gravel.

-50 feet of gravel driveway
+first 50 feet of a common driveway

 The total cost for the two loads was $822.66 + $150 for the hired tractor + $322.60 for the pipe = $1295.26 for a 50 feet driveway.
 And this is without topping the driveway with crusher run and finishing it all the way…